Information for prospective and current PhD students

 - Supervisor.
 You can name an academic staff member you would like to work with in your application form, or leave it blank.
 You can find out more about us here, and a list of available supervisors is here.
 When a potential supervisor is not named in an application form, it is passed to the academic staff members according to a student's research interests in a personal statement.

 - Additional Funding.
-You should also consider applying for additional funding sources, see the section "Funding" on the maths graduate school application webpage, in particular the entries about Edinburgh Global Research Scholarships (if you are not from the EU) and Principal's Career Development Scholarships.
+You should also consider applying for additional funding sources, see the page on Funding opportunites in the graduate school website.
+In particular, note the entries about Edinburgh Global Research Scholarships (if you are not from the EU) and Principal's Career Development Scholarships.

 Mathematics Resources on the Web